 Emmy runs marathons regularly, several times a year (several times a month even!), including ultra and back-to-back marathons.
 It’s so important to get fuelling right and to look at the body in terms of physics; a lighter frame with the same or larger engine is a faster, more efficient machine.

 In the case of a runner (and many other athletes) the frame is their fat and the engine is their muscle.
 So the less fat and same or more muscle they carry, the faster they go and the less strain there is on their body.
-Many people think it’s not possible to race at your peak and lose fat simultaneously, but with proper management it very much is!
+Many people think it’s not possible to race at your peak and lose fat simultaneously, but with proper management and use of diet plan for a marathon runner it very much is!

 When I was in the last few miles of the marathon yesterday I was trying to distract myself with numbers.
 Between starting fitnaturally and now – I’ve lost a lot… and all being inches from my body.